klauscam/BastionRoute/README.md

 ---

+## Official Distribution

+This is the official BastionRoute source repository.

+BastionRoute is distributed as source code only.
+The project does not distribute precompiled .exe, .dll, installers, or other binary packages.

+Any repository, website, or download claiming to provide an official BastionRoute executable is not affiliated with or endorsed by this project unless explicitly announced through this repository.

 ## ⚠️ Legal & Usage Notice

 BastionRoute is provided for legitimate network administration, research, and authorized deployment scenarios only.